bright258/SkoolBoss/readme.md

-SKOOLBUS is an edutech project targeted at helping undergraduates have a more seamless academic experience.
+SKOOLBOSS is an edutech project targeted at helping undergraduates have a more seamless academic experience.
 Once it is completed, it will have the following features:

 1. University Map
 2. Voting platform